alexpolt/alexpolt.github.io/src/atomic-data.md

  <center>![](images/atomic-data-trace.png)</center>

   If it becomes a real problem in your program then you can increase the size of the queue.
-  But from my tests and was never an issue and performance results speak for themselves (some numbers are at the very end).
+  But from my tests it was never an issue and performance results speak for themselves (some numbers are at the very end).